home-assistant/home-assistant.io/source/_components/light.switch.markdown

 ---

-The light switch platform lets you control an existing switch, allowing you to use a switch a likes a light in Home Assistant.
+The light switch platform lets you control an existing switch, allowing you to use a switch like a light in Home Assistant.

 In Home Assistant's world, a wall plug is a switch.
 This platform allows you to expose this switch as a light source, allowing you to add, e.g., the wall